 Weapon: Rune of the Fallen Crusader

-Avoidance has very minimal impact for Blood, and we get tons of leech passively from Voracious and Lichborne, this, and the fact that we are relatively slow as a spec, make speed the best tertiary for Blood in all content.
+Avoidance has very minimal impact for Blood, and we get tons of leech passively from Voracious and Lichborne, this, and the fact that we are relatively slow as a spec, make speed the a valuable stat for Blood DK in all content.

-The rest will be Haste + Mastery / Crit gems.
+The rest will likely be Haste + Mastery / Crit gems.

-Sims will be able to give you the best answer.
+However, Sims will be able to give you the best answer for your character.

-Healthpots: Refreshing Healing Potion, Currently, you can use Anti-Magic Shell before using a Potion of Withering Vitality to completely negate the downside and get an almost 200k health potion.
+Health Potions: Dreamwalker's Healing Potion.
+Also, you can currently use Anti-Magic Shell before using a Potion of Withering Vitality to completely negate the downside and get an almost 200k health potion.